strayMat/how_to_select_causal_models/cover letter.md

+Dear Editor,

 Please find our submission on causal model selection for predictive models in medicine for consideration in "Journal of the American Medical Informatics Association", as a research article.
 This article addresses a crucial and often overlooked aspect of the application of machine learning models for medical decision-making: for a given potential intervention, the model should be evaluated in how well it captures the treatment effect.
-Contrasting with an evaluation solely focused on predictive accuracy, machine learning for decision making should use different selection metrics borrowing tools from causal inference.
+As opposed to classic evaluation solely focused on predictive accuracy, machine learning for decision making should use different selection metrics borrowing tools from causal inference.

 The manuscript is written in a didactic way, provides theoretical framing of the problem and a thorough empirical evaluation which leads to clear recommendations for causal evaluation of predictive models.